 Mariann and her husband, Herb, were the successful proprietors of MaryAnn Pastry Shoppe with locations in Doylestown, Pa, and Sea Isle City, NJ.
 She is a favorite in the FPS office due to her frequent contributions of powdered donuts, cinnamon buns and other decadent pastries.
 Mariann and Herb are the parents of nine children (including Founder/President, Marci Schankweiler) and reside in Doylestown and Sea Isle City.
 She is active in Our Lady of Mt.
 Carmel Parish, Doylestown, and St. Joseph’s Church in Sea Isle City.

-Carol Schwind is a Program Coordinator.
+Carol Schwind is our Program Director.
 She has been a nurse in Oncology and Hospice for many years in Bucks County and finds enjoyment in caring for others.
 Carol has been married to her high school sweetheart, Tom, for 24 years and has the “Schwind Gang” of 5 children who keep her quite busy when not with us!

 Pam Brumbaugh is our Mission Coordinator.
 Pam is a coal miner’s daughter and is originally from the small western Pennsylvania town of Dayton (It is south of Punxsutawney Phil’s home).